kubernetes/ingress-nginx/examples/PREREQUISITES.md

 You can act as your very own CA, or use an existing one.
 As an exercise / learning, we're going to generate our own CA, and also generate a client certificate.

-These instructions are based in CoreOS OpenSSL instructions: https://coreos.com/kubernetes/docs/latest/openssl.html
+These instructions are based in CoreOS OpenSSL [instructions](https://coreos.com/kubernetes/docs/latest/openssl.html)

 ### Generating a CA